 Readers will note that this Editor called Blue Orca’s statements in its report about AI therapy “allegations”.
 I also noted that Blue Orca was a short seller.
 I later clarified what a ‘short seller’ is and that short sellers profit when the stock goes down.
 Short sellers are also prohibited by securities law from spreading false information about a stock for the purposes of profiting from its decline (Rule 10b-5 under the Securities Exchange Act of 1934.)

-The Teladoc counsel letter to Blue Orca Capital to addresses other allegations in the Blue Orca report about their changes in reporting practices in FY 2022 that supposedly inflated Teladoc’s profitability.
-These are outside the scope of our article and will not be commented on here.
+The Teladoc counsel letter to Blue Orca Capital addresses other allegations in the Blue Orca report about their changes in reporting practices in FY 2022 that supposedly inflated Teladoc’s profitability.
+These are outside the scope of both articles and will not be commented on here.

 Disclosure: Teladoc reached out to this Editor, supplying information about their response including the King & Spalding letter.